Masihtabaei/cobin-minimal-interpreter-in-c/README.md

-# Cobin - A Minimal Interpreter Written in C
+# cobin - A Minimal Interpreter Written in C

 ## Technologies Used